Taxation on Sovereign Gold Bonds

 How is SGB interest taxed?

-The interest earned on Sovereign Gold Bonds (SGBs) is taxable under Indian tax laws.
-Investors should be aware of the tax implications before investing.
+The interest earned on Sovereign Gold Bonds is taxable under Indian tax laws.
+Investors should be aware of the tax implications before investing, even when considering the wider sgb tax benefits offered by these bonds.

-• The sovereign gold bond rate of interest is 2.50% per annum, payable semi-annually.
+• The Sovereign Gold Bond rate of interest is 2.50 percent per annum, payable semi annually.

 • This interest income is fully taxable as per the investor’s income tax slab.